alan-turing-institute/CleverCSV/docs/README.rst

 Each of the commands has further options (for instance, the ``code`` and ``explore`` commands have support for importing the CSV file as a Pandas DataFrame).
 Use ``clevercsv help <command>`` for more information.
-Below are some examples for each command:
+Below are some examples for each command.

+Note that each command accepts the ``-n`` or ``--num-chars`` flag to set the number of characters used to detect the dialect.
+This can be especially helpful to speed up dialect detection on large files.

 Code
 ~~~~